 We are looking for volunteers who are dependable, resilient, mature, self-starting, fast learners, compassionate, open to diverse faith expressions, and mission-minded.
 If that's you, apply today or contact us to learn more.
 We'd love to tell you more about our mission and how you can make an impact!

-CAP welcomes long-term volunteers in January and August.
+CAP welcomes one-year volunteers in January and August.
 Our admissions process includes an application, criminal background check, and personal interview.
 Admitted volunteers must complete a drug screening upon arrival.